 - Private scholarships: You can apply for university-specific scholarships.
 These are generally based on your educational merit and financial circumstances.
 Private universities may waive all or partial tuition fees.

-There are a range of Italian scholarship programs available depending on your needs and what you aim to achieve.
-Your best chance to explore the options is looking at online forums for real life examples to see how previous students have gone about acquiring scholarship in Italy.
+A range of Italian scholarship programs is available depending on your needs and what you aim to achieve.
+Your best chance to explore the options is to look at online forums for real-life examples to see how previous students have gone about acquiring a scholarship in Italy.

 Italy Scholarships for international students: Application process